What's the Difference Between a Cable Modem and Cable Modem Router?

 What is a cable modem router?

-A cable modem router is a 2-in-1 combo device, providing the functionality of a cable modem, as well as a wireless router.
-Unlike a cable modem, a cable modem router will provide WiFi for your home network without any extra equipment.
+A cable modem router, often referred to as a gateway, is a 2-in-1 combo device providing the functionality of a cable modem, as well as a wireless router.
+Unlike a cable modem, a cable modem router will provide WiFi for your home network, eliminating the need for any extra equipment.

 Why should you purchase your own cable modem?

-Whether you know it or not, you’re leasing your cable modem/cable modem router from your ISP.
-By purchasing your own device, you will save on those monthly leasing fees, potentially saving you up to $120 a year!
+Whether you know it or not, you’re leasing your cable modem or cable modem router from your ISP.
+By purchasing your own device, you will save on those monthly leasing fees, potentially saving you up to $156 a year!
 On top of saving money, you will enjoy a much better WiFi experience and more advanced feature sets.
 NETGEAR products like Cable Orbi will provide you with whole home mesh WiFi, while the Nighthawk Multi-Gig speed cable modem delivers ultra-high speed connections with DOCSIS 3.1.